Padmapalita/PanelChecker/README.md

   - Reviews PRs for architectural concerns

 **💡 Your Turn**: Use Cursor AI to help you adapt this system for your domain!

+> **Note**: This project was adapted from the AI Trip Planner template to create PanelChecker.

 ## Quickstart